Mexico experts find 2,000 ruin sites near Maya train route

 Some Mayan communities have filled court challenges against the project, arguing that it will cause environmental damage.
 They also say they were not adequately consulted about it or they will not share in its benefits.

-LiDAR, which stands for Light Detection and Ranging, involves shooting a pulsed laser at the ground to get a high-resolution, detailed image of the surface, even under despite dense vegetation.
+LiDAR, which stands for Light Detection and Ranging, involves shooting a pulsed laser at the ground to get a high-resolution, detailed image of the surface, even through dense vegetation.

 The Mayas formed a sprawling empire of city-states across the Yucatan and Central America between 2,000 B.C. and A.D.
 900, and their descendants still live on the peninsula.